bitcoin/bitcoin/src/blsct/arith/README.md

 ## Design candidates in the development process
 1. Interface based on abstract classes: it requires usage of pointers that makes the code harder to write and requires memory management.
 Also involves a cost of vtable look-up.
 Not adopted.

-2. CRTP (Curiously Recurring Template Pattern) pattern: it was hard to use for this use case involving nested classes that implemented arithmetic methods that returned an instance of a nested class.
+2. CRTP (Curiously Recurring Template Pattern) pattern: it was hard to use for this use case involving nested classes that implemented arithmetic functions that returned an instance of a nested class.
 Not adopted

 3. Template class with associated classes: there will be no enfored interface and the usage will be based on duck-typing.
 But it allows local stack-based instances to be used and bears no additional run-time cost.
 Adopted.